I'm Krystal Moore, a wedding and lifestyles photographer based in Moose Jaw, SK.

-This is the best part of eloping because you can literally choose anywhere to exchange vows.
+This is the best part of eloping in Saskatchewan because you can literally choose anywhere to exchange vows.
 Want to get married in a canoe on your favourite lake?
 Do it!
 Want to get married in the middle of a field?
 Heck yes!
 Want to get married in the Northern Forests?
 Why not?!
-When it’s just the two of you and someone to perform your ceremony, you can go anywhere.
-No permits required, but do ask for permission for going out on private land.

 My advice is to have your vows take place in a spot that is very meaningful to the two of you.
 Or a place with a beautiful backdrop what will just make your heart go pitter-patter when you look back at the photos!

-Here are some beautiful more well known places that you could go to for your elopement.
+Here are some beautiful more well known places that you could elope in Saskatchewan.
 (If you know of more places that I should add, let me know and I will add them to this post!)
 But really, any place in SK is so beautiful!
-(Images are not mine – taken from the internet, except for the Wascana Trails, South Saskatchewan River and White Butte Trails photos, those were taken by me.
+(Images are not mine – taken from the internet, except for the Wascana Trails, South Saskatchewan River, and White Butte Trails photos, those were taken by me.
 All the photos of people are taken by me.)